360 Park Avenue South |

 In July 2009, Alger gave itself an even more extensive makeover: the firm developed a new brand identity, logo, and a slogan: "Inspired by Change, Driven by Growth."
 The company also redesigned its print, web, and media platforms to emphasize its founding role in growth investing.

-Chief Executive Officer, Chief Investment Officer, Portfolio Manager, Fred Alger Management
+CEO, Chief Investment Officer, Portfolio Manager, Fred Alger Management

 Founder, Fred Alger Funds